Taking Care of Yourself and Those Around You

 If under this circumstance you received credit during the cancellation process for funds originally provided by UHP, please contact UHP’s Finance Department to ensure that an accurate documentation and accounting of the credited funds in your personal account is established.

-• If you made approved travel-related arrangements before March 12, 2020, and the event or travel has NOT been cancelled but you want to cancel your travel for personal reasons, then you may cancel all travel arrangements and UHP will be responsible for all non-refundable cancellation related costs.
-Currently, most major airlines are offering to waive cancellation or change fees through March 31, 2020.
-We encourage you to take advantage of these limited time offers and reduce the financial exposure to
+- If you made approved travel-related arrangements before March 12, 2020, and the event or travel has NOT been cancelled but you want to cancel your travel for personal reasons, then you may cancel all travel arrangements and UHP will be responsible for all non-refundable cancellation related costs.

-• If you make authorized business related travel arrangements after March 12, 2020, and the event or travel has NOT been cancelled at the time of your departure, but you elect to cancel your travel for personal reasons, UHP will not be responsible for any cancellation related costs, including any of your outof-pocket expenses.
+- If you make authorized business related travel arrangements and the event or travel has NOT been cancelled at the time of your departure, but you elect to cancel your travel for personal reasons, UHP will not be responsible for any cancellation related costs, including any of your out-of-pocket expenses.

 If you are planning international travel, we encourage you to review the information at the links provided below.
 The Centers for Disease Control and Prevention (CDC) provides information regarding country specific health information and alerts, as well as travel notice levels as they pertain to COVID-19.

-Most individuals who travel interisland or out of state are subject to a 14-day self-quarantine from April 1, 2020.
+Most individuals who travel out of state are subject to a 14-day self-quarantine.
 Therefore, all employees must report any need to self-quarantine due to travel to your supervisor.
-We will be extra cautious in considering return to work plans for employees who travel to countries that are recognized by the CDC as having community spread of COVID-19.
-Under these circumstances, it will be necessary for you to obtain clearance from UHP before returning to work.
 This is a rapidly evolving situation, so please consult the CDC site listed below to understand the advisory levels for any location you may be travelling to.

 Additionally, if you are showing signs of acute respiratory illness (fever of 100.4 degrees F, shortness of breath, cough) upon return from any destination (foreign or domestic), it is required that you notify your supervisor and you are expected to stay home.
 It is also recommended that you contact your health care provider.